 Chromatic aberration is an error introduced by film in older animation and movies.
 In recent years it has made a resurgence in modern digital media as an effect, despite decades of work being done to eliminate it completely.
 Not only it looks distracting when overused, but its become a trope on its own already.
 It can be found almost everywhere and it almost never looks the part it was intended to.
 On top of that, it doesn’t help people with poorer eyesight or sight that gets crossed.
 It fucks ’em up even worse.
 Credit where credit is due, you can barely see it in the logo, but goddamn this leads into some hot neon pink shit I can already tell.

-The roughness of course comes from British cartoons like Danger Mouse and Count Duckula.
+The roughness, of course, comes from British cartoons like Danger Mouse and Count Duckula.
 This roughness is not exactly intended in itself, but unlike their American competitors, British animation houses had to work with tighter budgets and the end result often ended up being rougher than intended.
-This includes such shows as SuperTed as well, though at this point the Rare wasn’t bunch of kids anymore.
-Where the edge for Battletoads comes from are the numerous hard hitting tripzines, self-published comic strips analogous to Japanese doujinshi scene.
+This includes such shows as SuperTed as well, though at this point the Rare wasn’t a bunch of kids anymore.
+Where the edge for Battletoads comes from are the numerous hard-hitting tripzines, self-published comic strips analogous to Japanese doujinshi scene.
 UK Underground Comix! has numerous scanned copies, sometimes originals even.
 Some of them are rough, some of them are even great, and all of them are rowdy.
-Of course, I would be dismissive if I didn’t mention 2000 AD, the British science fiction comic from the British.
-Robo Magnus there in the middle, with its looming posture and metallic mask he wears.
+Of course, I would be dismissive if I didn’t mention 2000 AD, the British science fiction comic of all time.

 I would also do a small crime against British comic publication if I didn’t mention The Beano, a Scottish children’s comic magazine that’s been running from 1938 to this very day.
-The Beano in many ways defined the British comic style for the century alongside with the aforementioned SF comic.
+The Beano in many ways defined the British comic style for the century alongside the aforementioned SF juggernaut.

 But of course, where would be in if we didn’t start with the royalty?
 The original Dark Queen was based on Elvira, Mistress of the Dark and it shows.